 This facility receives unleaded gasoline from tanker trucks for storage in two underground storage tanks or tank compartments.
 The gasoline storage tanks are equipped with two-point enhanced vapor balance systems that return gasoline vapors vented from the underground storage tanks to the tanker truck during filling (Stage I enhanced vapor recovery).
 Gasoline is dispensed from 12 multi-product blending pumps.
+Each of these pumps also dispense diesel through a separate hose.
 Vapors displaced from individual motor vehicle gasoline tanks during filling will not be returned to the gasoline storage tanks (Stage II vapor recovery).

 Products at Pump Number of Pumps

-Blended gasoline through as single hose, diesel through a single hose 4
+Blended gasoline through as single hose, diesel through a separate hose

-Blended gasoline through as single hose 8